 - 6. Pull back the bolt cocking handle to its fully-rearward position and release.
-As it moves rapidly forward under spring pressure, the bolt will strip a round from the magazine and insert it into the chamber.
+As it moves rapidly forward under spring pressure, the bolt will push the top ammunition round from the magazine forward into the chamber.
 (See Illustration #7.)
-The pistol is now loaded and ready to fire. - 7.
-Place the pistol back on "SAFE."
-(See Illustration #2.)
+The rifle is now loaded and ready to fire. - 7.
+Place the rifle back on "SAFE."
+(See Illustration #2)

 WARNING!
-The pistol is now loaded and will fire if the safety lever is moved downward to the "FIRE" position and the trigger is pulled!
+The rifle is now loaded and will fire if the safety lever is moved downward to the "FIRE" position and the trigger is pulled!
 Handle with extreme caution and keep the muzzle (the end of the barrel) pointed in a safe direction!